Yachting.fr remains open during the May long weekends!

 Ideal for:

-Settings with moderate tensions
+Adjustments with moderate tensions

 All boats under 6m

-3. Classic range: reliability and versatility (>Link)
+3. Classic Range: Reliability and versatility (>Link)

 Friction, from 20mm to 57mm.